nicholaskajoh/terna.wtf/README.md

 - Home Assistant (HAOS): Home automation system.
 - OpenMediaVault: Network-attached storage (NAS).
 - Tailscale: VPN service.
-- DigitalOcean VM: For running reverse proxy and monitoring software.
+- DigitalOcean VM: For running home lab management and monitoring software.
 - Prometheus & Grafana: Collection and visualization of metrics for all the software running in the lab.
 - Elastic Stack: Collection and analysis of logs for all the software running in the lab.
 - Kubernetes: Orchestrator and scheduler, for running custom and third-party apps.